cilfonegabriel/crypto-metrics/README.md

 ### Key Features <a name="key-features"></a>

-- **Home Page displays a list of all cryptcurrencies**
+- **Home Page showing a list of all cryptcurrencies coins**
+- **Information of each crypto currency is displayed by clicking on the card on home page**
 - **User can search any cryptocurrency from the list**
-- **Detail of each currency is displayed by clicking on the card on home page**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>